chatchai-komrangded/ako2020-vpc-endpoints/verify-ee-use1.md

 While connected to the Cloud9 instance, you will attempt to write data into restricted bucket and the unrestricted bucket.
 The Cloud9 instance is running in your public subnet and has no route to the Gateway endpoint.
 Consequently, traffic bound for S3 will traverse the Internet via the Internet Gateway in your lab.

-**Expected behavior is:**
-* The restricted bucket policy will **DENY** s3:putObject calls, because these will occur over the Internet and not via the endpoint and the resource policy on the restricted bucket will DENY this action.
-* The unrestricted bucket will **ALLOW** s3:putObject calls, because the unrestricted bucket does not have a bucket policy requiring use of the endpoint.

 In your Cloud9 terminal window, open a terminal session.

 ![verify-1](./images/verify-1.png)